littensy/reflex/docs/docs/reference/reflex/create-producer.md

 </TabItem>
 </Tabs>

-This action returns a new state object, so Reflex quickly knows that the state has changed and will trigger state listeners.
+This action returns a new state object, so that Reflex knows the state has changed and will trigger state listeners.

-This problem can also occur with nested state, so make sure your actions never mutate any state!
+This problem can also occur with nested state objects, so make sure to apply changes to a new object at every level of your state.